 - You don’t need to worry about leaving a gap between the edge of the block and your quilting design – you can go all the way to the edge.

-- Your block and batting should be the same size or you could making your batting bigger and trim down after quilting but before joining.
+- Your block and batting should be the same size or you could make your batting bigger and trim down after quilting but before joining.

-- Once your blocks or quilt sections have been quilted you put the blocks you want to join right sides to right sides and sew together with a 1/4″ seam.
+- Once your blocks or quilt sections have been quilted, you put the blocks you want to join right side to right side and sew them together with a 1/4″ seam.
 You should use your walking foot as it will be bulky.